NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 ### Building with `nix-build`

-`stdenv` is available from [`nixpkgs`](https://github.com/NixOS/nixpkgs/), which must be imported with another Nix expression in order to pass it as an argument to this derivation.
+`stdenv` is available from [`nixpkgs`](https://github.com/NixOS/nixpkgs/), which must be imported with another Nix expression to pass it as an argument to this derivation.

 The recommended way to do this is to create a `default.nix` file in the same directory as `hello.nix`, with the following contents: